Dorset Militia: 3rd (Reserve) Battalion

 On the outbreak of war the 3rd (Reserve) Battalion was embodied at the Depot Barracks in Dorchester on 5 August 1914 under the command of Lt-Col E.C.
 Castleman Smith, CB.
 It first task was to equip the Reservists of the Dorsets, and it immediately despatched the first draft of 300 men to Belfast to make the 1st Bn up to full strength to join the British Expeditionary Force (BEF) on its way to France.
 With reservists arriving from all parts, 3rd (R) Bn had soon grown from 400 to over 1000 officers and men.
 After four days the battalion marched out to its war station, with battalion headquarters and three companies billeted at Wyke Regis, and one company detached to Upton.
-Its immediate duties were guard railway tunnels and bridges, the waterworks at Upwey, the Whitehead Torpedo Works at Smallmouth, the naval oil tanks at Portland Harbour, the approaches to the Isle of Portland and the coast around Upton Fort.
+Its immediate duties were guarding railway tunnels and bridges, the waterworks at Upwey, the Whitehead Torpedo Works at Smallmouth, the naval oil tanks at Portland Harbour, the approaches to the Isle of Portland and the coast around Upton Fort.
 The company at Upton supplied detachments to guard Weymouth waterworks, West Lulworth and Winfrith.